ValdoTR/NameChanger/README.md

 *NameChanger* is a Python utility for renaming multiple files at a time (can be any file type).

-It's a game changer for managing and organizing your files!
+It's a game changer for managing your files!

 ## Features